Introduction

 Class 8: Corrosive Substances.

-• This is stuff that can cause severe harm to our skin or other things it touches, like sulfuric acid.
+• This stuff can cause severe harm to our skin or other things it touches, like sulfuric acid.

 Class 9: Miscellaneous Dangerous Substances.

-• These are hazardous materials that don’t fit into the other classes but still need careful handling.
+• These hazardous materials don’t fit into the other classes but still need careful handling.
 These include battery-powered vehicles, but not batteries alone.

 Automotive Battery Hazard Class:

 Automotive batteries are in “Class 8: Corrosive Substances”.
-Although class 9 deals with vehicles that contain batteries, automotive batteries alone actually fit into 8.
+Although class 9 deals with vehicles containing batteries, automotive batteries fit into 8.
 This is because they contain corrosive stuff, such as sulfuric acid.
 Thus, they can burn us or cause some nasty injuries if they are not handled carefully.

-Overall, if you ship automotive batteries, or any hazardous materials for that matter, you should know how to do it the right way.
-That’s why next, we’ll go over tips on how to handle hazardous materials in shipping.
+Overall, if you ship automotive batteries or any hazardous materials, you should know how to do it correctly.
+That’s why next, we’ll review tips on handling hazardous materials in shipping.

 Stay Safe, Avoid Problems:

-When sending hazardous stuff, like automotive batteries, it is important to know how to do it.
-Make sure to follow these safety tips in order to send the hazardous things correctly:
+When sending hazardous stuff, like automotive batteries, it is essential to know how to do it.
+Make sure to follow these safety tips to send the hazardous things correctly:

-Train your staff well on how to handle and safely get rid of automotive batteries.
+Train your staff well on handling and safely getting rid of automotive batteries.
 Also, be sure they know the safety symbols and what to do in emergencies.

 When shipping batteries, use packaging that meets safety rules to avoid damage or leaks.